JurMax/livecc/README.md

 - Allow changing the compiler from clang to other things like gcc.
 - GCC support by adding an support for -fmodule-mapper: https://gcc.gnu.org/wiki/cxx-modules#CMI_Location.

-- More sensible default warning maybe?
+- More sensible default warning maybe?1